MrYsLab/pseudo-microbit/docs/mfs.md

 The microfs utility is used to interact with the limited file system provided by MicroPython on the BBC micro:bit.
 It is invoked using the command names **_ufs._**

+## Attention Linux Users

+You may need to add your username to the dialout group to access the serial port.
+Is not you may see a permission denied message when trying to use the ufs commands.

+To add your self to the dialout group, open a terminal window and type the following:

+sudo usermod -a -G dialout YOUR_LINUX_LOGIN_ID

+Then reboot the operating system.

+## Creating External Tools For UFS

 We will create an **External Tool** for the following ufs commands:

 * ls - list the files in the file system